TuyishimireEric/math_magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians: Full Website
+# Math Magicians
-This is the first project of the Math Magicians application. i have set up the environment and tools needed to develop a React application.
-I have created a full website for the Math magicians app, consisting of several pages and using the components you already created.
+This is a React project that provide users to do simple calculations.

 ## Built With